aiforged/docs/docs/custom-service-code/basemodule/document-related-methods.md

     logger.LogInformation("Document can be added to training box");
 ```

+!!! tip
-**Tip:** Use to prevent duplicate training data and maintain dataset quality.
+    Use to prevent duplicate training data and maintain dataset quality.

 ***